 - B.S., Aeronautical Engineering, Military Institute of Science and Technology, 2012

-Papon’s research is focused on the process modeling and performance study of additively manufactured, or AM, fiber-reinforced composites through experimental testing and numerical analysis.
-The AM of composites is a relatively new technology and not mature enough to be applied for functional load-bearing structures.
+Dr. Papon’s research is focused on the process modeling and performance study of fiber-reinforced composites through experimental testing and numerical analysis.
+The additive manufacturing of composites is a relatively new technology and not mature enough to be applied for functional load-bearing structures.
 Papon, in collaboration with a multidisciplinary team, is working on developing an optimum process model framework for AM of composites with reduced void contents, improved bonding, and higher structural integrity.

 The current research is directed towards expanding the capabilities of additive manufacturing with continuous fiber reinforcement and large-scale manufacturing.
 The broader impact of the project is to develop rapid part manufacturing technology in remote areas, including space environment, and improve the performance in terms of speed and agility.
-Some of the current and future research areas are: